 These three body type constitutions are determined by your genes and by your mum’s prenatal diet.
 The body type constitutions are known as doshas or body humour.

 It’s essential to know your yoga body type and how to keep it in balance.
-You can have a predominant body type or a combination of two or the three of them.
-Depending on your body type, you should eat some things and not others; as well as practising some kind of yoga over others.
+You can have a predominant body type or a combination of two or three of them.
+Depending on your body type, you should eat some things and not others and practice a yoga type over others.
 The whole idea is to keep your physical body balance and full of vitality.

 The Ayurvedic principles can help you recognise your habits and assess if they are serving your body type or aggravating it instead.
 The aim is to bring balance to your body by combining yoga with your body type.